School Health Services

 Disinfecting using U.S. Environmental Protection Agency (EPA)'s List N disinfectants, kills any remaining germs on surfaces, which further reduces any risk of spreading infection.
 School nurses should work with their custodial staff to develop protocols for the proper use of cleaning and disinfecting products by school staff.
 Only school staff who are properly trained should be using these products; students should not be using these cleaning and disinfecting products at school.
 Schools should also avoid products brought from home for school use.

 Since the school health office is likely to have sick persons with potential infectious diseases like COVID-19 or influenza, the health office space should be cleaned and disinfected daily.
 In addition, you may need to clean and disinfect surfaces more frequently based on the volume of persons seen daily and/or the degree of soiling or the risk of severe illness for specific students (e.g., immune compromised) seen in the health office.
 Equipment used for direct care needs to be cleaned with a disinfectant after each use.
-More information can be found in: CDC Cleaning and Disinfecting Your Facility
+For more information:

 Ventilation is a key component impacting the environment within the school health office to help reduce transmission of infectious disease.
 One strategy includes the use of portable air cleaners that use high-efficiency particulate air (HEPA) filters to enhance air cleaning wherever possible, especially in higher-risk areas such as a school health office or sick/isolation room.